 Dystopic was very excited to receive an excerpt of Entropy, a dystopian novel set in London in the year 2048.
 It centres around Dylan Sharkey, a civil service desk jockey who is ‘sucked into a revolutionary plot to bring justice to the dispossessed.’
 Rife with moral quandaries, this novel is a hard-hitting political thriller that predicts a very dark and worrying future.

-You can buy Entropy on Amazon for Kindle and paperback by clicking here, but for now please enjoy this little snippet:
+You can buy Entropy on Amazon for Kindle and paperback, but for now please enjoy this little snippet:

 Entropy By Bryn Lucas